 A Few More Species of Beetles in Ohio

 - Fungus Weevil

 - Marsh Beetle

 - Water Scavenger Beetle

 If you want the full list of Beetles In Ohio, here is a great resource!

 If you are an animal lover, check out these Hawks!
 Or maybe Salamanders are more your speed!
+Don’t forget to check out our article on Stink Bugs in Ohio too!
 We have lots of information, but if you think we have missed anything out, please let us know in the comments below!